kendam/.NET-MVC-Tutorial/README.md

 This is the codebase for all example codes in the video tutorials

 ## C# Fundamentals
-Check  `C# Fundamental Codes` folder for all the code example for C# basics tutorials
+Check  `C# Fundamental Codes` folder for all the code example of C# basics tutorials